sramorosi/MAKE3-Arm/MAKE3/README.md

 1. Remote Control (teleoperated or TELE) using the Control Arm
 2. Programmably (autonomously or AUTO) using command sequences within the code

-The different program modes (TELE or AUTO) are choosen using the Selector and are called STATES, which are defined by constants in the code.
+The different program modes (TELE or AUTO) are chosen using the Selector and are called STATES, which are defined by constants in the code.
 The following code block shows a few of the constants.

 ```c++
 // STATES (or programs)  Controlled by the selector potentiometer.